sabarish-vm/unitconvert/README.md

 ## Changes from 0.1.x to 0.2.x

 The previous versions are obselete, and does not have enough functionality and a lot of bugs are fixed in this release.
-In the near future another major revision to 1.0.0 will be made which will have the option to work with custom unit systems.

 ## Changes from 0.2.0 to 0.2.1